Lucadel/Neo4J-Project/README.md

 # Graph-to-analyze-book-loan-trending-Neo4J
 A UTT project related to Neo4J graph database.
-I choose to study a book loan database in order to explore This project includes:
+I choose to study a book loan database in order to explore people's interest in reading.
+This project includes:
 - Data preprocessing in Python
 - Data visualization in Python